betsybetsybetsy2021/betsybetsybetsy2021/README.md

 ‏b🔳🃏🖤🌜🌌🐝😭👨‍👩‍👦e

 I can't be it again because I was just it.
+I have been it since 2018.
 There is no time to clean eyes and ears, you just blocked my screen telling me how you knew what you were doing.
 I know who i am, i know what i am about, and i sleep perfectly at night.
 You and your invented problems can go to hell.
 You give me zero love and belonging anywhere and I have no capability to care about anyone elses story anymore because you haven't given me my FAMILY back, not even a phone call.